eMoflon/emoflon-website-hugo/content/ibex/index.md

 - **Batch Translation** Translate a model to obtain the opposite one
 - **Sequential Synchronisation** Changes are propagated from one model to another without conflict detection
 - **Concurrent Synchronisation** Synchronisation between two models with conflict detection
-- **Consistency Check** Determine which elements correspond to another for two models
+- **Consistency Check** Determine which elements correspond to another between both models
-- **Check Only** Determine whether a pair of models is consistent w.r.t.
-TGG
+- **Check Only** Determine whether a pair of models is consistent w.r.t. a TGG

 ___